311th Expeditionary Sustainment Command: Insignia

 The shoulder sleeve insignia (SSI) for the 311th was originally approved for the 311th Logistical Command on 22 March 1955.
-It was redesignated for the 311th Support Brigade on 19 December 1974; for the 311th Corps Support Command on 16 May 1979; and for the 311th Sustainment Command (Expeditionary) on 17 March 2006.
+It was redesignated for the 311th Support Brigade on 19 December 1974; for the 311th Corps Support Command on 16 May 1979; and for the 311th Expeditionary Sustainment Command on 17 March 2006.

 The insignia consists of three interlaced arrows which symbolize the unit’s mission to provide support in the fields of transportation, quartering, and supply.
 The arrows also represent strength through unity and the broad logistical functions of the command.

 The distinctive unit insignia (DUI) was originally approved for the 311th Support Brigade on 4 November 1970.
-It was redesignated for the 311th Corps Support Command on 16 May 1979, and again redesignated for the 311th Sustainment Command (Expeditionary) on 17 March 2006.
+It was redesignated for the 311th Corps Support Command on 16 May 1979, and again redesignated for the 311th Expeditionary Sustainment Command on 17 March 2006.

 The design incorporates a chevron, wrench, and wings which together symbolize the command’s motto: "Provide, Maintain, Sustain."
 The chevron stands for support, the wrench for maintenance, and the wings represent Los Angeles — the "City of Angels" — where the command is headquartered.
 Scarlet and buff are the branch colors of the sustainment and logistics corps.